simrandulai/Data_projects_TripleTen/SuperStore/README.md

     - `'returns'`: details all fields for each returned item

 ### Description:
-- 8 page Tableau Visulization
+- 11 page Tableau Visualization
-- Includes data analysis, charts, and dashboard.
+- Includes data analysis, charts, and dashboards.
 - Purpose was to consultant company by reviewing the store’s operations and increase its profitability to avoid bankruptcy.

 ### Assumptions: